altinokdarici/bxn/apps/docs/src/content/docs/examples/streaming.md

   const readable = new Readable({
     read() {
-      // This method is called when the client is ready for more data }
+      // This method is called when the client is ready for more data },
   });

   // Send an event every second
   const interval = setInterval(() => {
     const data = {
       timestamp: Date.now(),
-      message: 'Hello from server!'
+      message: 'Hello from server!',
     };

     readable.push(`data: ${JSON.stringify(data)}\n\n`);